 To get started, you need to install the necessary drivers on your Windows PC.
 If you need further help, here is a link to the documentation.
 The app is available for Windows 7 and above.
 Opening the app will automatically detect and display all PCs on the same server that has the drivers installed.
 Simply tap to connect.
 Launch the app on your Android and connect to your PC.
 The app should detect the IP address and name of your system.

 To use your tablet or Android as an extended display, you just have to configure secondary display options in Windows.
 To do that go to the Control Panel and then Display Settings.
 Select Extend These Displays and click OK.
 You should now be able to use your Android as an extended display.

 Spacedesk works well if you don’t want your phone to be bounded by a USB.
 But that’s the only complaint I have.
 Since it works wirelessly, there is a noticeable amount of lag.
 It’s good that you can switch to hotspot and USB.

 2. Splashtop Wired XDisplay

 Wired XDisplay can be installed on both Mac and PC, giving it an edge over Air Display.
 Mobile apps are available for both Android and iOS.
 Splashtop uses USB over WiFi for one simple reason – it offers a more responsive and real-time experience.
-There is no lag whatsoever.
-Other than that, the app works and functions exactly like any other screen mirroring app on the market.
+There is no lag whatsoever and you get a battery saver mode which drops the frame rate and resolution to save up on processing.